CollaboraOnline/CollaboraOnline.github.io/content/post/faq.md

 de-duplicating, double-checking, bisecting [bugs in the tracker]({{< relref "filebugs.md" >}} "How to file bugs"), [translating]({{< relref "translate.md" >}} "Get involved with translation"), [trying some hacking]({{< relref "easyhacks.md" >}} "Get involved with development"), and more.

 For those who have substantially contributed towards the project we have a [supporters]({{< relref "contributors.md" >}} "Supporters section") list which we plan to extend over time.

+### What’s with the Beavers? {#beavers}

+We have a mascot that is an extremely hard-working animal, known for taking on epic tasks and making an out-sized impact.
+For stories about hard-working beaver exploits you can read The Open Road to Freedom at https://www.collaboraonline.com/torf.

 ### Is there the forum for questions and discussions?